-The purpose of the RCM accreditation scheme is to accredit education or learning events and resources that contribute to RCM members' continuing personal and professional development (CPPD) and enhance the safety and effectiveness of care provision and delivery to women, babies and their families.
+The purpose of the RCM accreditation scheme has been to accredit education or learning events and resources that contribute to RCM members' continuing personal and professional development (CPPD) and enhance the safety and effectiveness of care provision and delivery to women, babies and their families.

-- relevant to RCM members CPPD and enhances the safety and effectiveness of care provision and delivery to women, babies and their families
+- relevant to RCM members CPPD and enhancing the safety and effectiveness of care provision and delivery to women, babies and their families

-- promotes best professional practice and improves maternity care
+- promoting best professional practice and improving maternity care

 - aligns with the philosophies and values of the RCM